ayagasha-playground/tari/RFC/src/RFC-0312_DANHighLevelSpecification.md

   shuts the contract down via a [peg-out transaction].

 #### The validator committee proposal
-[validator committee proposal]: #the-validator-committee-proposal "The validator committee proposal"
+[contract constitution]: #the-validator-committee-proposal "The validator committee proposal"

-  * The asset issuer broadcasts a [validator committee proposal] transaction.
+  * The asset issuer broadcasts a [contract constitution] transaction.
     * This transaction defines the "how" and "who" of the digital asset's management.
     * It links to the contract definition UTXO.
     * This transaction contains the "contract terms" for the management of the contract.
     * This transaction contains the public keys of the proposed VN committee;
     * a expiry date before which all the VNs must sign and agree to these terms (the [acceptance period]);
     * quorum conditions for acceptance of this proposal (default to 100%);
+    * If the conditions will unequivocally pass, the waiting period MAY be shortcut.
     * this MUST be achieved by the asset issuer providing a UTXO that can only be spent by a multisig of the quorum of VNS performing a peg-in.
 There MAY be an [initial reward] that is paid to the VN committee when the UTXO is spent.
     * part of this agreement MAY be a [side-chain deposit] amount that needs to be committed as part of the [peg-in];